 For bacterial challenges, Vibrio vulnificus was grown in 400 mL culture medium (1x standard Luria-Bertani broth with an additional 1% NaCl) at 37°C for 18 hours at 150 rpm.
 The culture was then centrifuged for 10 minutes at 4300 rpm (25°C), the supernatant was removed and the pelleted bacteria were resuspended in 50 mL non-sterile of seawater.
 Sixteen oysters held in 8 L of seawater were inoculated via a 3 hour immersion bath with V. vulnificus at an initial concentration of 4.56x1019 CFU/L. Control oysters (n=16) were likewise placed in 8L of seawater.
-Following exposure, oysters were harvested asceptically and gill tissue was dissected from 8 oysters from each treatment and immediately frozen on dry ice and stored at -80°C. RNA isolation, reverse transcription and quantitative PCR analysis was carried out as described.
+Following exposure, oysters were harvested aseptically and gill tissue was dissected from 8 oysters from each treatment and immediately frozen on dry ice and stored at -80°C. RNA isolation, reverse transcription and quantitative PCR analysis was carried out as described.

 RESULTS

 A total of 23 C. gigas sequences associated with ceramide metabolism were identified in publicly available sequence databases (Table 2).
-The relationship of these genes to each other and within the pathways of ceramide metabolism are depicted in Figure 1.
+The relationship of these genes to each other, and within the pathways of ceramide metabolism, are depicted in Figure 1.
 Genes listed in Table 2, but not depicted in Figure 1, are upstream of the ceramide metabolism pathway and have been experimentally associated with ceramide metabolism in vertebrates.
 Genes coding for enzymes are divided into three functional categories: de novo synthesis of ceramide, catabolic generation of ceramide, and ceramide metabolism (Figure 1).
 A majority of the sequences were derived from novel contigs generated by assembling short read sequences (see supplemental data S1).
 Of the 23 sequences, 4 were selected for further characterization based on the percent of putative open reading frame identified.
 These four genes include C. gigas homologs for serine palmitoyltransferase-1 (Cg-sptlc1), 3-ketodihydrosphingosine reductase (Cg-3KDSR), acid ceramidase (Cg-AC), and ceramide glucosyltransferase (Cg-GlcCer).